UnigramDev/unigram.me/README.md

 Landing page for [Unigram](https://github.com/UnigramDev/Unigram).
 It gives an overview of the application's features and provides some basic info on the project and it's team.

 ## Features
-- Adaptive design that works on both small and large devices (check [Am I Responsive?](http://ami.responsivedesign.is/?url=http://unigram.me))
+- Adaptive design that works on both small and large devices (check [Am I Responsive?](http://ami.responsivedesign.is/?url=http://unigram.me)).
+- Progressive Web App (PWA): offline capabilities with app-like feel if pinned to desktop/home.
 - Social sharing metadata for sharing cards.
 - Themed screenshots: classical composers.
 Can you find which composer is the user?
 There is a hint in one screenshot.
 - Platform specific favicons for saving on home/desktop/favorites (Android, iOS, Windows 10, Apple touch bar, Opera Speed dial).